EssyMwangi/christian-blog/README.md

 * As a user, I would like to see random quotes on the site.
 * As a writer, I would like to sign in to the blog.
 * As a writer, I would also like to create a blog from the application.
+* As a writer, I would like to delete comments that I find insulting or degrading.